Scotchman0/LinuxBind/README.md

 > git clone https://github.com/Scotchman0/UbuntuBind.git

 2. Define the script as executable with chmod a+x ./UbuntuBind.sh

+3. EDIT the SSSD.conf file to reflect your LOCAL DOMAIN *** this file MUST be edited to reflect the domain name you're specifying during the bind arguments while the script runs.
+It will be placed automatically in /etc/sssd/ and will be used to launch logins next boot.
+Without updating to your domain, you will not be able to log in with net credentials.
+If you've forgotten to do it before the script runs, you may log in with local creds, edit this file and restart again - should resolve.

-3. launch the script from within the directory folder that contains the sssd asset file.
+4. launch the script from within the directory folder that contains the sssd asset file.

 This script will require user input to define some variables.